snatalenko/node-cqrs/docs/entities/Aggregate/State.md

 }
 ```

 Each event handler is defined as a separate method, which modifies the state.
-Alternatively, a common `mutate(event)` handler can be defined, which will handle all aggregate events instead.

 Aggregate state **should NOT throw any exceptions**, all type and business logic validations should be performed in the [aggregate command handlers](CommandHandlers.md).